lexxy2422/Lexxy2224-AZURE/README.md

 HELLO my name is ADEBAYO

-    #                                        Overview of Azure Infrastructure
-Azure infrastructure is a comprehensive, enterprise-grade cloud platform provided by Microsoft, designed to meet the demands of modern businesses.
+    #                                        Overview of Azure InfrastructureAzure infrastructure is a comprehensive, enterprise-grade cloud platform provided by Microsoft, designed to meet the demands of modern businesses.
 It encompasses a global network of data centers and a wide array of services, ensuring high availability, robust security, and seamless scalability.
 Below is an in-depth look at its key components:
 Global Data Centers
 Regions: Azure operates across numerous regions worldwide, each comprising multiple data centers.
 This global presence facilitates data redundancy, high availability, and disaster recovery.
 Availability Zones: Each region contains multiple availability zones, which are isolated data center locations designed to protect applications and data from localized failures.